-Dependability is your ability to show up and deliver work on time.
+Dependability a soft skill that enables you to show up and deliver work on time.

 Dependability is relatively straightforward to learn provided the two sides of being dependable are tackled independently:

 - Delivering work on time

 Showing up on time to work, meetings, or appointments is a function of:

 - Recognizing that you have a problem showing up on time.